IT-REX-Platform/Wiki-EnPro-WS2020/wiki/IT-Rex-Implementation--Feature-Progress.md

 ## Admin User Interface

 While an admin user was considered from the very beginning, no specific functionality and user interface was created for the admin user.
 See [User Access Management](Application-Architecture--User-Access-Management) for more information.
 Specific admin functionality may be that an admin can access a list of all courses, contents, etc and can modify, delete, ... anything that's in the applicatoin.
 A specific user interface for such application administration topics may be useful in the far future.
 Additionally, it might mnight make sense to add a system admin section that includes links to the JHipster Registry etc in order to provide an easy entry into the system for a system admin.

+## Quality Assurance and Test Coverage

+The original intentions for Quality Assurance are documented here: [Quality Assurance and Methods](./Development--Quality-Assurance-and-Methods).
+Due to rather slow implementation progress, code coverage was not enforced anymore after Feb 15, 2021.
+Cosequently, the actual coverage varies.

+In this context, also refer to the list of [Known Bugs and Limitations](./IT-Rex-Implementation--Known-Bugs-and-Problems) that could not be solved in time anymore.